atlregional/Coding_Workshops/00_Pre-req/projects_resources.md

-#### Here is a list of resource you may find useful while completeing the pre-req work.
+#### Here are a few resource you may find useful while completeing the pre-req work.

 * https://www.w3schools.com/
 * https://github.com/ATL-WDI-Curriculum/helpful_links